 There are literally thousands of apps to improve your language and vocabulary.

 Pimsleur is focused on teaching language skills through real conversation.
-It’s a lot more effective than matching words and images on a screen (like some other apps).
+It’s much more effective than matching words and images on a screen (like some other apps).
 It will actually teach you how to actually speak.
 Guaranteed!

 3. Read the News in Your Target Language

-Reading news is a common habit for lots of people.
-With internet access, it’s as easy as ever to stay up to date with the news in any language you want to learn.
+Reading the news is a common habit for lots of people.
+With internet access, it’s as easy as ever to stay updated with the news in any language you want to learn.
 And you may even be able to get a unique perspective that you’re not used to.

-The Google News app can help you with this; it gives you access to newspapers and reports from around the world.
+The Google News app can help you with this; it gives you access to newspapers and reports worldwide.